Particular/docs.particular.net/tutorials/nservicebus-101/lesson-5/tutorial.md

 If you used the [Particular Platform Installer](/platform/installer/) to install MSMQ, you should already have the [ServiceControl](/servicecontrol/) and [ServicePulse](/servicepulse/) tools installed.
 You may want to re-run the Platform Installer and ensure that the checkboxes for ServiceControl and ServicePulse are already checked, and install them if necessary.

+NOTE: ServiceControl is installed as a Windows service named **Particular ServiceControl** and has no user interface.
+ServicePulse is installed as a Windows service named **Particular ServicePulse** and has a web-based UI, which can be accessed at [http://localhost:9090](http://localhost:9090) when default settings are used.
+You can check to see if both are running from the Windows Services control panel.

 Once these tools are installed and running, you can attempt to replay a message:

  1. Fix the **Sales** endpoint by removing the `throw` statement.
  1. Run the solution.
- 1. Open ServicePulse and navigate to the **Failed Messages** page.
+ 1. Open ServicePulse at [http://localhost:9090](http://localhost:9090) and navigate to the **Failed Messages** page.
 Note how similar messages are grouped together for easier handling.
     ![Failed Message Groups](failed-message-groups.png)
  1. Click the **View Messages** link to see details on each failed message.
     ![Failed Message Details](failed-message-details.png)